Dr Achim Rosemann

 Collaborators: Federico Vasen (University of Bueonos Aires, Argenina), Gabriela Bortz, (Universidat Nacional de Quilmes, Argentina) and Margaret Sleeboom-Faulkner (University of Sussex)

 This project investigated processes of regulatory diversification in the field of clinical stem cell research, and the emerging of an international politics of opposition and alter-standardization, in which the use of randomized controlled trials and evidence-based medicine standards were increasingly contested.
 This project involved documentary research and interviews with scientists and policy makers in China and South America.

 Publications: This research has led to a double special issue in Regenerative Medicine, an edited book volume with Springer Nature and a special issue in Science as Culture (in progress).
-It has also led to an online educational resource (published together with colleagues of the Horizon 2020-funded EuroStemCell project, of the University of Edinburgh) as well as articles in Regenerative Medicine, Science as Culture (in progress), Science and Public Policy, Ciencia, Docencia y Tecnologia, as well as two book chapters with Elsevier Academic Press and Springer Nature.
+It has also led to an online educational resource (published together with colleagues of the Horizon 2020-funded EuroStemCell project, of the University of Edinburgh) as well as articles in Regenerative Medicine; Science as Culture (accepted); Science and Public Policy; Ciencia, Docencia y Tecnologia; Sociologias (under review), as well as two book chapters with Elsevier Academic Press and Springer Nature.